LeeOswald/Demangle/README.md

 $ SignalReader::onActivity(maux::Waiter*, int)
 ```

-demangle process will set the appropriate exit code you can analyze inn a shell script:
+demangle process will set the appropriate exit code you can analyze in a shell script:
 0 - success
 1 - help message printed
 2 - out of memory
 3 - invalid symbol name
 4 - invalid argument
 5 - unknown error
 6 - failed to open input file
 7 - failed to create output file

 Or, you can demangle all symbols in a given file:

 ```bash